Buying real estate in Congo-Brazzaville?

 Will I pay tax twice in the US and The Republic of the Congo in 2026?

-As of early 2026, US citizens owning property in The Republic of the Congo do face potential double taxation exposure, particularly on rental income and capital gains, though the US tax system provides mechanisms to reduce this burden.
+As of early 2026, US citizens owning property in The Republic of the Congo do face a real risk of double taxation on rental income and capital gains, because both countries can tax the same income.

-There is no comprehensive income tax treaty between the US and The Republic of the Congo currently in force, based on the IRS treaty index, so you cannot rely on treaty provisions to automatically avoid double taxation on Congo-Brazzaville property income.
+There is no comprehensive income tax treaty currently in force between the United States and The Republic of the Congo, which means you cannot rely on a treaty shortcut to resolve overlapping tax claims between the two countries.

 Do I need FATCA reporting when buying in The Republic of the Congo?

-FATCA reporting (Form 8938) goes to the IRS with your tax return and covers a broader range of foreign financial assets, while FBAR (FinCEN Form 114) is filed separately with the Treasury Department and applies specifically when your foreign bank accounts exceed $10,000 in aggregate at any point during the year.
+FATCA (Form 8938) is filed with your annual tax return and covers a broader range of foreign financial assets, while FBAR (FinCEN Form 114) is filed separately with FinCEN and specifically targets foreign bank and financial accounts with a combined balance over 10,000 US dollars at any point during the year.

-Sources and methodology: we used official guidance from IRS Form 8938 and FinCEN FBAR rules to explain reporting thresholds.
-We also referenced the IRS FBAR overview.
-Our recommendations reflect compliance best practices for Americans buying in The Republic of the Congo.
+Sources and methodology: we used official IRS Form 8938 (FATCA) guidance and the FinCEN FBAR page for reporting thresholds and filing details.
+We also referenced the IRS FBAR explainer to distinguish the two requirements.
+Our own advisory experience helped make these compliance topics accessible for non-specialist buyers.

 infographics map property prices Congo-Brazzaville